Regulatory Model Numbers

 Note: RJ-45 to DB-9 connections: For the console management port on the rear panel, RJ-45 pin 1 (RTS) is connected to RJ-45 pin 8 (CTS); RJ-45 pin 2 (DTR) and RJ-45 pin 7 (DSR) are not electrically connected to any signal.

-Figure 5 displays management ports on the rear panel of the CCS PoE switches.
-The Front Panel and Rear Panel display all switches' front and rear panels, which this guide covers.
+Figure 5 - Rear Panel Management Ports displays management ports on the rear panel of the CCS PoE switches.
+Front Panel and Rear Panel display the front and rear panels of all switches covered by this guide.

 Figure 5.
 Rear Panel Management Ports